A Description of the Appraisal Process

 Valuation Using the Income Approach

-Analyzing the data from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
-Note: While the appraised value is probably the most accurate indication of what a property is worth, it probably will not be the final sales price.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
-Here's what it all boils down to, an appraiser from Timeline Appraisal Services, LLC will guarantee you discover the most fair and balanced property value, so you can make the most informed real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+Note: While this amount is probably the most reliable indication of what a house is worth, it probably will not be the price at which the property closes.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Timeline Appraisal Services, LLC will guarantee you get the most accurate property value, so you can make profitable real estate decisions.